 According to a study conducted by the Canadian Centre for Child Protection (C3P) approximately 750 cases involving sexual offences against a minimum of 1,200 children occurred between 1997 and 2017 by about 714 employees working in Canadian K-12 schools.

-To read the final results of the study, Child Sexual Abuse by K-12 School Personnel in Canada, click here.
+To read the final results of the study, Child Sexual Abuse and Victimization by K-12 School Personnel in Canada, click here.

 What can YOU do?

 Be informed, pay attention, and do something.
 Children depend on adults for their protection: